hcazzz/hcazzz.github.io/projects/uhmarketplace.md

   <img width="500px" height="500px" src="../img/addlisting.png" class="img-thumbnail" >
 </div>

 The add listing page allows the user to multiple images and delete them.
 In order to add images and retrieve them from the database I had to utilize cloudinary to store the images and retrieve them.
 I also had to create a database scheme to store the images in the database.
 Here is the code that handled uploading images to the cloudinary endpoint.
+This code can be found at <a href="https://github.com/the-manoa-marketplace/the-real-manoa-marketplace/blob/main/app/imports/ui/services/CloudinaryUpload.js">CloudinaryUpload.js</a>.

 ```javascript
 import axios from 'axios';